inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/less-than-one-shot-learning-learning-n-classes-from-mlessn-samples-pdf-article.md

 ---
-title: "\"Less Than One\"-Shot Learning: Learning N Classes From M<N Samples"
+title: "\"Less Than One\"-Shot Learning: Learning N Classes From M&lt;N Samples"
 focus: "Methods or Design"
 source: "University of Waterloo"
 readability: ["E"]